 Marijn de Langen

-Marijns teaching at the Mime department at the Amsterdam School of the Arts led directly to her PhD project.
+Marijns teaching at the Mime department at the Amsterdam University of the Arts led directly to her PhD project.
 This project developed out of her growing understanding of, and fascination with Dutch Mime; a little-researched, but rich field in the Dutch post-World War II theater landscape.

 Inspired by approaches to the writing of (local) theatre histories by theoreticians such as Mike Pearson (Mickery Theatre) and Heike Roms (‘What’s Welsh for Performance?’); Marijn is searching to create an archeology, a memory for/of Dutch Mime 1951-2010.